 Over this past year our attachment to public spaces, shared environments and nature itself has been forced to shift.
 ND has been reflecting on the changes which we have observed and wanted to catch up with a collection of designers which all share an affinity to or harness the powers of nature.

 Creative Conscience is a brand which focuses on environmental and social creative solutions, the subject of nature and the natural world has always been in the forefront of the organisations mission.
-We caught up with them to discover how they are using their vision to ask what their create a better healthier world through the innovation of design.
+We caught up with them to discover how they are using their vision to create a better and healthier world through the innovation of design.

 After a strange year we are reflecting on our connection to the outside world and how it has shifted.
 Tell us, has your brand re-connected to outside environments or have your perceptions of the natural world changed?

 I suggest our team has been more present to nature during the lockdown, with less studio time and working remotely, this has meant that we have built in rituals like daily intentional walking, exercise in the park etc. Being based in the city the quality of the air has improved with less pollution, it’s been really noticeable.
 When the weather is clear we take more opportunities to be outside and yes enjoy public spaces including empty city streets.
 ‘Walk and talk’ meetings on our mobiles have also been a new joyful experience.